 In this exercise you learn to differentiate the head from the trunk, eyes from the neck and head, upper body from the lower body for increased movement and freedom of restriction of the neck, shoulder girdle and trunk.
 Increased range of motion and rapid pain relief occurs not through force, but through intelligent sensory integration and re-patterning of muscles that had forgotten how to move properly.

 Other examples of differentiation and “muscle confusion” are brushing your teeth with your left hand (if you’re right handed), walking backwards, or running, then stopping to do 5 jumping jacks, then running again.
 You’re basically distracting the brain from its habitual ways of sensing and moving.
 Current studies on brain plasticity tell us that “mixing it up” and creating a challenge for your brain helps the brain adapt and grow new neural connections.
 This is what creates the “big results” of P90X.

 Somatic Exercises before your workout will create even smoother, more intelligent and coordinated movement.

 If you want to take the results touted by P90X to an even higher level, add a short routine of somatic exercises before and after your workout.
-Somatic exercises are – for most athletes – complete differentiation.
+Somatic exercises are – for most athletes – profound differentiation.
 Why?
 Because these exercises are done SLOWLY, with attention to the end range of the movement – something few athletes, with the exception of dancers, do when preparing to move.
 What, you may ask, is there to learn from moving slowly if your sport involves ballistic movement?

 Any sport or vigorous workout like P90X requires balance, muscle coordination, and mastery of specific movement patterns – flexing, extending, side bending, twisting, rotating.
 The more “body smarts” you have, the less likely you are to get injured from overuse or carelessness.
 Somatic Exercises are a missing link in athletic training that can help you differentiate yourself into improved coordination, muscle function and movement you never thought you could do.